mswift42/theme-creator/README.md

 Random Faces:
 -------------

-Pressing the `I feel lucky` button, will call go-colorful's WarmPalette method to preselect 7 faces.
+You can get random colors from go-colorful's 3 different color palettes, i.e.
+WarmPalette, SoftPalette and HappyPalette by pressing the corresponding button.
  I have left out the default foreground face, comment face and warningface, because usually those vary strongly from the other faces.